Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 Where appropriate, additional references that can be relevant for further reading will be provided.

-You should read the relevant material before class meeting.
+You should read the relevant material before the class meeting.
 Doing so will allow you to ask specific questions in class that will further your understanding of the material and also better prepare you for class activities.
 The schedule for the readings is given on the Schedule page.
 The class meetings may not cover everything in the readings and will often include material not found in the readings (based on class discussion).

 You are encouraged to work in small groups, allowing peer learning and imitating industrial software development and quality assurance scenarios.